You’re trying to finance a commercial truck as a first time buyer.

 Will You Qualify for Owner Operator Financing as a Startup?

 We get calls all the time from frustrated shoppers.

-You see, many people get told that financing isn’t available for startup owner operators.
+You see, many people get told that commercial truck financing isn’t available for first-time buyers.

 The truth is…

 …most financing sources won’t consider deals for new businesses…

 ...and they *double* won’t do a new owner-operator business.

 That doesn’t mean the deal can’t get done though.
 It just means you've been 'lookin for loans in all the wrong places'...